 - Stock splits are not adjusted for in .IV charts

-- Watch lists with groups seem to spontaneously reorder themselves—putting the groups on top
+- Watch lists with groups seem to spontaneously reorder themselves occasionally—putting the groups on top

 - Schwab Websites Taken Down April 23—Denial of Service Attack